 Swedish International Development Cooperation Agency

-Funding for our program in Kenya is provided by the Swedish International Development Cooperation Agency (Sida).
+Funding for our programme in Kenya is provided by the Swedish International Development Cooperation Agency (Sida).
 The partnership has already helped created some 36,500 jobs in rural Kenya, benefiting an estimated 180,000 family members.
 With Sida’s help, we aim to help create 28,000 more.

-Our team in India is working with Water.org to educate impoverished communities in rural south India about the importance of sanitation and safe drinking water, then providing access to microfinance for the constructions of 21,050 taps and 6,450 toilets.
+Our team in India is working with Water.org to educate impoverished communities in rural south India about the importance of sanitation and safe drinking water, then providing access to microfinance for the construction of 21,050 taps and 6,450 toilets.

 In 2009, Hand in Hand India was invited by Visão Mundial (World Vision Brazil) to share its approach to training grassroots entrepreneurs.
 The two-year pilot project, funded by the Inter-American Development Bank, resulted in the formation of more than 100 local Self-Help Groups in three provinces of northeast Brazil.

 The AREDP is a US $600 million government project to create 2.15 million jobs.
 Hand in Hand Afghanistan complements and extends the programme’s work by operating in remote communities other NGOs can’t reach – a hurdle we overcome by ensuring our staff live and work in the communities they serve.
 In some of the most remote areas 55 percent of people live in poverty, but only 1 percent have received support from NGOs.

 Hand in Hand is a key partner of the Kenyan government’s ASDSP, which aims to “transform Kenya’s agricultural sector into an innovative, commercially oriented, competitive and modern industry”.
 We work to mobilise groups, provide training and link farmers to larger markets.

 Meet our global team